Now some fresh pickings from the Political Grapevine:

 Pulled the Plug

-Former President Bill Clinton stepped out to voice his support for New York mayoral candidate Fernando Ferrer Thursday, but his speech turned out to be voiceless.
+Former President Bill Clinton (search) stepped out to voice his support for New York mayoral candidate Fernando Ferrer (search) Thursday, but his speech turned out to be voiceless.
 Clinton and Ferrer aides who planned the campaign event in the South Bronx were spotted arguing over logistics, particularly where the two men should stand and whether or not there should be amplified sound.